launchdarkly/ld-relay/README.md

 -------

 You can set up your development environment by installing go and running `make init` to install the linter.
 To run lint and unit tests, run `make test`.
-To run integration runs, run `make integration-tests`.
+To run integration runs, run `make integration-test`.